mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 Sensitivity Analysis
 --------------------

-As noted by Wichmann & Hill (2001b), bootstrap based confidence intervals are in many cases too small.
+As noted by [Wichmann_and_Hill_2001b]_, bootstrap based confidence intervals are in many cases too small.
 That is, a 95% confidence interval contains the true parameter in less than 95% of the cases.
-Wichmann & Hill (2001b) propose a sensitivity analysis to determine the misestimation of confidence intervals and correct for this error.
+[Wichmann_and_Hill_2001b]_ propose a sensitivity analysis to determine the misestimation of confidence intervals and correct for this error.
 The BootstrapInference object can perform a sensitivity analysis.
 Afterwards, the confidence intervals will be expanded to compensate for the underestimation of the confidence intervals.

 >>> B.getCI(1)
 array([ 1.64202158,  3.92605858])